 The study focusses on three interviews with key stakeholders and detailed transcripts.

-Analysis and interpretation of the administrative intervention is provided in the full PDF report at the link above.
+Analysis and interpretation of the administrative intervention is provided in the full report.

 Description of the group

 The Carnarvon Rangelands Biosecurity Association (CRBA) formed in 2010 and covers five Shires in the Murchison and Gascoyne regions of north west Western Australia (see above map).
 The area to be managed is vast in scale and very remote, with a small population and limited services.
 Of the total land area 15 per cent is inaccessible and requires aerial baiting to manage wild dogs.
 These rangelands traditionally supported sheep production, but with the decline of the wool industry and the impact of prolonged drought and wild dogs, many properties have either de-stocked or transitioned to cattle production.
 Some stations have been purchased for nature conservation purposes.

 Approximately 100 rated landholders are members of the CRBA.
 The organisation is funded by rates contributed by landholders which are matched by funds from the WA State Government’s Declared Pest Account, and other external funding as available.
 The Association has responsibility to manage weeds and feral animals, but wild dogs are the primary focus due to their economic, environmental and social impacts.

 The CRBA consists of a Committee of 11 volunteers with a Chairman, Vice Chairman, a Secretary/Treasurer and up to eight Committee members.
 The aim is to have geographic representation on the Committee to match the vast size of the region.
 Agency staff (Department of Parks and Wildlife(DPaW), Department of Agriculture and Food (DAFWA)) may attend meetings as observers.
 The Committee has oversight of the volunteer Coordinators identified for each area: there are seven Licensed Pest Management Technician (LPMT) coordinators and seven Rack Coordinators.